OCSS · law → signal → enforcement

 ZA POPIA

-We monitor global child safety legislation weekly and add new laws as they are introduced.
-If you know of a regulation we haven't covered, let us know.
+We monitor global child-safety legislation weekly and add new laws as they're introduced.
+If you know of a regulation we haven't mapped, point us at it — the registry is only useful if it's complete.